-55.1 AHPRA will release Employees with pay for up to four (4) occasions per year upon request to donate blood by arrangement with AHPRA.
+55.1 Ahpra will release employees with pay for up to four (4) occasions per year upon request to donate blood by arrangement with Ahpra.

-56. Parental Leave
+56. Parental leave

-- 56.1 An Employee is entitled to parental leave in accordance with the National Employment Standards and the Paid Parental Leave Act 2010 (Cth) (or equivalent Commonwealth legislation). - 56.2 After 12 months' continuous service, an Employee (excluding a casual Employee) is entitled to paid parental leave in relation to the birth or adoption of a child under their care and responsibility, as follows: - (a) an Employee will be entitled to 14 weeks' salary upon commencement of maternity leave; - (b) an Employee who is the primary care giver will be entitled to 14 weeks' salary upon commencement of adoption leave; and - (c) an Employee will be entitled to four (4) weeks' salary on commencement of paternity leave for supporting partner. - 56.3 Such paid parental leave will apply in relation to each birth or adoption, regardless of whether the Employee has returned to work from unpaid or paid parental leave granted in respect to a previous birth or adoption.
-Where an Employee becomes pregnant or adopts again while on Parental Leave, they will be entitled to request a new period of unpaid parental leave and be entitled to a new period of paid parental leave in accordance with this clause. - 56.4 Paid parental leave may be taken: - (a) in two blocks of 50% of the entitlement owed within 12 months of the birth of the child; or - (b) at half pay for double the number of the entitled weeks. - 56.5 For birth-related parental leave, the leave shall commence no earlier than nine weeks prior to the expected date of birth and no later than the actual date of birth.
-For parental leave for members of an Employee couple who each intend to take leave and where the parental leave is not birth-related, the parental leave must start immediately after the other Employee's parental leave ends. - 56.6 Transfer to a safe job:
+- 56.1 An employee is entitled to parental leave in accordance with the National Employment Standards and the Paid Parental Leave Act 2010 (Cth) (or equivalent Commonwealth legislation). - 56.2 After 12 months' continuous service, an employee (excluding a casual employee) is entitled to paid parental leave in relation to the birth, adoption, permanent fostering, surrogacy and single parenting of a child under their care and responsibility, as follows: - a.
+An employee will be entitled to 20 weeks' salary upon commencement of maternity leave effective from the 1 July 2022. - b.
+An employee who is the primary care giver will be entitled to 20 weeks' salary upon commencement of adoption, permanent fostering, surrogacy and single parenting leave effective from the 1 July 2022. - c.
+An employee, who is not the primary carer, will be entitled to five (5) weeks salary from 1 July 2022 on commencement of supporting partner leave in any of the circumstances described in Clause 56.2 - 56.3 Such paid parental leave will apply in relation to each birth, adoption, permanent fostering, surrogacy and single parenting regardless of whether the employee has returned to work from unpaid or paid parental leave granted in respect to a previous birth or adoption.
+Where an employee becomes pregnant or adopts again while on parental leave, they will be entitled to request a new period of unpaid parental leave and be entitled to a new period of paid parental leave. - 56.4 Paid parental leave may be taken: - a.
+In two blocks of 50% of the entitlement owed within 12 months of the birth of the child, adoption, permanent fostering, surrogacy and single parenting. - b.
+At half pay for double the number of the entitled weeks. - c.
+Employees may also request their annual leave and long service leave entitlements to be taken at half pay while on parental leave - 56.5 For birth-related parental leave, the leave shall commence no earlier than nine weeks prior to the expected date of birth and no later than the actual date of birth.
+For parental leave for members of an employee couple who each intend to take leave and where the parental leave is not birth-related, the parental leave must start immediately after the other employee's parental leave ends. - 56.6 Transfer to a safe job: